hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

   AddressBook from `config.txt` will be removed or refactored and moved into the Services codebase.

 The current network Transplant procedure is manual.
 DevOps get given a State and `config.txt` file on disk.
-This is then followed by a software-only upgrade to adopt the `config.txt` file using that state.
+This is then followed by a config-only upgrade to adopt the `config.txt` file using that state.
 This will change to the use of a Genesis Roster or Override Roster.
 The new startup sequence will be determined by the presence of a Genesis Roster, State, or Override Roster as described in the following sections.